kuutsav/leetcode-compensation/README.md

 ## Roadmap

-- Search for Companies and Roles
+- [ ] Sort by Compensation
-- Filters for Yoe, Date, Compensation, Location
+- [ ] Search for Companies and Roles
-- Sort by Compensation
+- [ ] Filters for Yoe, Date, Compensation, Location